|Sacred Relics of the three Fatima

 Thursday, May 18, 2017

-In this latest scenario, me and a dear sister-in-Christ - Dre (the leader of our Mililani Fatima Prayer Group) - had just finished a rather heavy discussion about certain spiritual topics when, not long afterwards, I mysteriously heard a deep male voice say to me, "Take a picture... my mother is in that cloud."
+In this latest manifestation, me and a dear sister-in-Christ - Dre (the leader of our Mililani Fatima Prayer Group) - had just finished a rather heavy discussion about a certain spiritual topic when, not long afterwards, I mysteriously heard a deep male voice say to me, "Take a picture... my mother is in that cloud."

 I looked up at the blue afternoon sky and did see a large, wispy cloud in my field of vision that didn't impress me as anything unusual... but I snapped a couple of pictures, anyway, using my cellphone.
 It was only after I looked at the resulting photos that I recognized an image of our Blessed Mother and the Christ Child, formed in the cloud (see below).
 Dre immediately discerned the images, too, after I showed it to her.
 Needless to say, we were both amazed.

-I'm sure there will be viewers reading this post who'll say there's nothing in the photo but just a few random clouds; an opinion that I completely understand and appreciate... but I took the liberty of outlining the holy figures, as I clearly see them, in a copy of the picture seen below.
+I'm sure there are readers who'll say there's nothing in the photo but just a few random clouds; an opinion that I completely appreciate... but I took the liberty of outlining the holy figures, as I and my friends clearly see them, in the images shown below.

 Saturday, May 6, 2017